blarney-lang/blarney/README.md

 Queues (also known as FIFOs) are a commonly used abstraction in hardware design.
-Blarney provides [a range of different queue implementations](http://mn416.github.io/blarney/Blarney-Queue.html), all of which implement the following interface.
+Blarney provides [a range of different queue implementations](http://mn416.github.io/blarney/Blarney-Queue.html), all of which implement the following interface available when importing `Blarney.Queue`.

 ```hs
 -- Queue interface